-Where you can find usThe William and Mary Pep Band can be found mainly at home football games in the fall and basketball games in the winter, but we also travel to close-to-home away football games and basketball championships.
-We have also been known to make an appearance in support of the men's soccer team or the baseball team, at Convocation, at the Homecoming Pep Rally, or in the Homecoming Parade.
+Where you can find usThe William and Mary Pep Band can be found at all home football games in the fall and basketball games in the winter, but we also travel to close-to-home away football games and basketball championships.
+We have also been known to make an appearance in support of the men's soccer team or the baseball team, at Convocation, at the Homecoming Pep Rally, and at the Homecoming Parade.
+We have also played a few weddings!
 And you never know, we could always show up at some other sporting event or anywhere around campus, so keep your eyes peeled.

 MembershipMembership in the Pep Band is open to anyone, no audition required!
 As long as you can make your instrument play, we will welcome you with open arms.
 Everyone from all-state musicians to those that haven't played since middle school are welcome.

 Membership is entirely voluntary, and you are not required to attend every single event (though it is encouraged!).
 There will be required rehearsals leading up to shows when we will be performing at halftime.
 We do request that you let us know when you will be absent, so we can plan accordingly.

 Hey, I think I like these crazy people...Made it this far, and still interested in joining the best musical ensemble on campus?
 Send Cody Jones an email (firstname.lastname@example.org) for more info, find us at an Activities Fair, or at one of many sporting events!

 The College of William and Mary Marching Band (?-1995)

 The early history of the William and Mary Marching Band is unclear.
 Throughout the 1920s, 1930s, and 1940s, there were various efforts to organize a marching band, each of which lasted for a few years at the most, and then collapsed.
 It wasn't until the early 1950s, with the coming of Dr. Charles Varner, that a marching band at William and Mary came to be.